ittlest/todo-API-in-memory/README.md

 # todo-API-in-memory

-This is a simple Node.js + Express.js project that creates a RESTful API for managing a Todo list.
+This is a simple Node.js + Express.js project directed by Professor Nina Mir that creates a RESTful API for managing a Todo list.
 The frontend is a static HTML page that interacts with the backend using the Fetch API.

 ## Features
 - View all todos (GET /todos)